xbeat/Machine-Learning/README.md

 R-squared, also known as the coefficient of determination, is a statistical measure used to assess the goodness of fit of a regression model.
 It represents the proportion of variance in the dependent variable that is predictable from the independent variable(s).
 While R-squared is widely used, it has limitations that can lead to misinterpretation of model performance.

+## Data Combination in Pandas!
+Concat, Join, and Merge

+Introduction to Data Combination in Pandas

+Pandas provides powerful tools for combining datasets, essential for any data analysis workflow.
+This presentation covers three main methods: concat(), join(), and merge().
+These functions allow you to combine DataFrames in various ways, enabling efficient data manipulation and analysis.

 ## The Story Behind the 68-95-99.7 Rule in Normal Distribution

 The Normal Distribution and the 68-95-99.7 Rule